Loading...

 Traditional pay raises are also beneficial but don’t have the same impact on engagement.
 If done incorrectly, they can even lower engagement levels: Nobody enjoys a job where they watch an underperforming colleague get rewarded for tenure while they are working hard, but their salary is stuck.

-The advantage of merit pay is that employees must earn them.
-Managers only have so many raises to give out per year, according to their company’s merit pool.
+The advantage of a merit increase vs. a raise is that employees must earn them.
+Managers only have so many raises to give out per year, depending on their company’s merit pool.
 Merit pay allows them to choose the most deserving candidates.
 Other employees might not receive a raise, but they are less likely to begrudge their successful colleagues.
 In fact, they may try to emulate them and improve their own performance.

 Improving employee retention